-In general, the Elections Office is prohibited from posting online the home address or telephone number of any elected or appointed official.
+In general, the Registration & Elections Division is prohibited from posting online the home address or telephone number of any elected or appointed official.
 (Government Code § 6254.21) Accordingly, all candidates are required to submit a form indicating their preferences regarding disclosure of certain information online.

-In addition, Government Code Section 6251.21 also states as follows:
+Government Code § 6251.21 also states as follows: